eepehukk/software_testing/testisuunnitelma.md

 testauken tavoitteena on tarjota devaustiimille palautetta sovelluksen tilasta ja tukea virheiden korjaamista ennen tuotantoon vientiä.

 ### 2.1 In scope
+#### Manual testing
 Manual testing to test all functionalities work as expexted and usability testing for trying to test all user usages.
 Consisting autenthication, todo list and todo item functionalities

+#### API and E2E testing
 API and end to end testing to be made as happy path testing.

-A working CI pipeline to run the API tests.
+A working CI pipeline to run the API tests automatically.

 Another pipeline for a selection of end to end tests tagged as smoke tests to be run on push to main branch and run a full test suite nightly.
 With one step for running non-functional automated tests.

 ### 2.2 Out of scope

-For manual testing we dont

-- Mitä tiedustetusti ei haluta testata
+We will not be testing rare edge cases, erro handling scenarios, all invalid inputs, cross browser, device compatibility, performance, load, stress testing, security testing, scalability, database recovery.

 ## 3 Preparing testing
 - TODO list what should be done